|

 "hotspots" common with HID, while others use frosted glass as a

 this brightness, compactness is fragility and expense.
-HID bulbs are like
+Some HID bulbs are like

 glass slippers and replacement bulbs can be very costly.